2016 Convention & AGM

-The 2013 FAS Convention will take place on October 22nd 2016 at the University of Birmingham, Birmingham.
+The 2016 FAS Convention will take place on October 22nd 2016 at the University of Birmingham, Birmingham.
 The convention will start at 9.30am.

 £ 5 for FAS members